bentomhall/nih-system/homebrewery/world/player-options.md

 Alternatively, if your GM allows, you can pick a feat that you qualify for.

 ### Skill Tricks
-When you reach 4th level, and again at 6th, 8th, 12th, 16th, and 19th level, you can pick a Skill Trick (see Skill Tricks later in this document) you qualify for.
+When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you can pick a Skill Trick (see Skill Tricks later in this document) you qualify for.
 When you do so, you can also substitute one skill trick you've learned for another you qualify for.
-In addition, you qualify for Advanced tricks at 8th level, expert tricks at 12th, and master tricks at 16th level (all one level earlier than normal).

 ### Extra Attack
 Beginning at 5th level, you can attack twice, instead of once, whenever you take the Attack action on your turn.
 In addition, you can expend 2 STA when you hit with an attack to deal your Favored Foe damage an additional time per turn.